Ayben06/UserClassfication/README.md

 4. **Dealing with NaN Values**: Replace NaN values in the `student_country` column.
    As it turns out, the string NA in the database refers to the country code of Namibia.
 But after importing the CSV file into a pandas DataFrame, this country code has been translated to     NaN.
 Substitute all NaN values in the student_country column with the string `NAM`.
-6. **Splitting the Data**: Split data into training and testing sets.
+6. **Splitting the Data**: Now that the data’s been preprocessed, it’s time to split it into targets and inputs.
+The former should include only the purchased column, while the latter should contain all columns except the purchased one.
-7. **Encoding the Data**: Convert categorical data into numerical data.
+7. **Encoding the Data**: Before feeding the data to any training algorithm, we must store all features as numerical values.
+We should therefore deal with the student_country column storing values of a string data type.
+In this project, we’ll achieve this using the OrdinalEncoder class provided by sklearn.

 ## Creating Models
 ### Logistic Regression Model